facade of the site (summer 2018)

 The garden has been filled with various other items, such as puppets, sculptures, decorated walls, panels with texts or inscriptions....

-Some totemlike sculpted elements and structures -as in above picture- mark the entrance to the artist's own art gallery, located in a small cottage.
+Some totem-like sculpted elements and structures -as in above picture- mark the entrance to a gazebo that first was the artist's own art gallery, but later got other destinations.

 Decorating the walls of a house in Russia traditionally is not uncommon, in particular in farmhouses in the countryside.
 However, Emelyanov's way of painting the frescoes is not traditionally at all.
 The style of his frescoes may have links with naive art, but then with a lot of references to contemporary ways of expression and themes.